kevcangas/cookiecutter-fastapi-organization/README.md

 ## About this project

-This is a template that helps you to create a personal python package for your projects.
-The instructions to use it are included into the template in the README.md file.
+This is a template that helps you to create a webpage with FastAPI.